masudDev03/GSNEMS/README.md

+Official website project developed for [Gurukul Shikshaniketan English Medium School].

+Source code is shared for portfolio and demonstration purposes only.

 # Gurukul Shikshaniketan English Medium School — Official Website

 > The official web presence of Gurukul Shikshaniketan English Medium School, built with React, TypeScript, and Tailwind CSS.